abmetheny/challenge-4-code-quiz/README.md

   * If time runs out before the final question is answered, an alert notification will pop up and the game will start over
   * If the user answers all questions, they are prompted to input their initials to save their score
 * If the user completes the quiz, they will be shown a page that displays previous initials and scores
+* Buttons on the score history page allow the user to restart the quiz or clear previously saved scores

 ## Link to deployed GitHub page
 [Deployed Challenge 4 Code Quiz Repo](https://abmetheny.github.io/challenge-4-code-quiz/)